daniel5151/blog/content/post/automating-ac-nyc.md

 - Leave the Temp Control dial set to "max cold"
 - Buy a servo motor with enough torque to overcome the stiff action of the dial
-  - ...which would probably need a 12V DC (if not more) power source, requiring extra circuity to power
+  - ...which would probably need a 12V DC (if not more) power source, requiring extra circuitry to power
   - ...and require some more robust mounting hardware, to counteract the torque, and ensure the servo stays in the right place
 - Precisely calibrate the servo motor to rotate the dial the right number of degrees between the "Off" state and the "Cool" state